-The Los Katíos National Park has great biological wealth and holds a privileged role in the South American continent's biogeographical history.
+Los Katíos National Park has great biological wealth and holds a privileged role in the South American continent's biogeographical history.
 An exceptional biological diversity is found in the park, which is home to many threatened animal species as well as many endemic plants.

-The topography of the Los Katios National Park is diverse, with low hills, forests and wet plains comprising its total area.
-Extending over 72,000 ha (178,000 acres) in northwestern Colombia, the park is located in the Colombian mountain zone up to an elevation of 600 m (1,968 ft) and encompasses significant wetland areas, including the extensive Ciénagas de Tumaradó.
+The two largest parts of the park are the Serranía del Darién mountains, which lie to the west, and the Atrato River floodplains in the east.
 The floodplains hold exceptionally fertile soil and consist of alluvial plains of two types.
 One consists of low-lying terraces that flood often and the other has high terraces that seldom flood.

 Its geographic location in northern Colombia made it a filter or barrier to the interchange of fauna between the Americas during the Tertiary.
 It is thought to be the site of a Pleistocene refuge, a hypothesis supported by the high proportion of endemic plants.